1960 Chicago Cubs season

 The 1960 Chicago Cubs season was the 89th season of the franchise, the 85th season in the National League and the 45th season at Wrigley Field.
 The Cubs finished seventh in the eight-team National League with a record of 60–94, 35 games behind the NL and World Series champion Pittsburgh Pirates.
 The Cubs drew 809,770 fans to Wrigley Field, also seventh in the circuit.

 The 1960 Cubs were managed by two men, Charlie Grimm and Lou Boudreau.
 Grimm, 61, began his third different tenure as the team's pilot at the outset of the season, but after only 17 games he swapped jobs on May 4 with Cubs' broadcaster Boudreau.
 On that day, the Cubs were 6–11 and in seventh place, six games behind Pittsburgh.
 Boudreau, 42, managed the Cubs for the season's final 137 contests, posting a 54–83 (.394) mark.
-The team avoided the cellar by only one game over the tailending Philadelphia Phillies.
+The team avoided the cellar by only one game over the tailend Philadelphia Phillies.